Mykonos, Naxos, Paros, Folegandros, and Milos are all popular Cycladic islands to visit by ferry from Santorini. This guide shows you how.

 There's been talk of Ios trying to wean itself away from party tourism, and I can say there's a lot more to the island than the nightlife, so they should do well.

-I thought the beaches were very nice, and can honestly say that some of the best sunsets I've seen in Greece were in Ios.
+I thought the beaches were very nice, especially the famous Mylopotas beach, and can honestly say that some of the best sunsets I've seen in Greece were in Ios.
 Check out my guide to sunsets in Ios if you don't believe me!

 This is actually the closest island to Santorini.
 Even so, it remains an overlooked destination in the Cyclades.